RyanSchapiro/DVRP/README.md

 - The SAC agent achieves full completion but currently trails in cost; reward shaping and curriculum learning are promising future improvements.

 ## Acknowledgements
-- Solomon benchmark suite for providing standard VRPTW instances.
+- Solomon benchmark suite for VRPTW instances.
-- [ALNS Python package](https://github.com/ALNS-Python/alns) and [PyVRP](https://github.com/Pieter-JanVos/pyvrp) for optimisation backbones.
+- [ALNS Python package](https://github.com/ALNS-Python/alns) and [PyVRP](https://github.com/Pieter-JanVos/pyvrp) for ALNS backbone and Baseline solver.
 - [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3) and [Gymnasium](https://gymnasium.farama.org/) for reinforcement learning tooling.
-- TensorBoard, Matplotlib, and Seaborn for helping visualise training curves and comparative results.
+- TensorBoard, Matplotlib, and Seaborn for visualizing and comparing results.

 Questions, ideas, or contributions are always welcome—open an issue or start a discussion!